qzw0518/qzw0518/README.md

 ### Hi there 👋, I'm qzw0518

-I am a NLP engineer, currently in Wuhan.
+I am a Software Engineer, currently in Wuhan.
-Used to be a software developer.

-- 🔭 I’m currently working on NLP
+- 🔭 I’m currently working on Software development
 - 🌱 I’m currently learning NLP
 <!--
 - 👯 I’m looking to collaborate on ...